CAHLR/OATutor/README.md

 ## src

 - `App.css`: Top level style sheet, contains colors for headers/logo
-- `App.js`: Top level script, generates cookie/userID.
+- `App.js`: Top level script, generates cookie.
+Sets the userID as part of the context
 - `Platform.js`: Creates top "AppBar" and presents the first "problem" (everything under the app bar is part of the problem component)
 - `index.js`: Renders `App.js`